 American Jewish History (4-quarter hours)

-This course explores the origins and development of Jewish community in the United States from 1654-1948, and the interaction of American and Jewish culture and relationships among different groups of Jewish immigrants.
+This course explores the origins and development of the Jewish community in the United States from 1654-1948, and the interaction of American and Jewish culture and relationships among different groups of Jewish immigrants.
+Cross listed with HIST 2242.

 History of the Modern Jewish Experience (4-quarter hours)